Damping of phonons in one-dimensional quantum fluids

+At intermediate amplitudes, wave packets are generated by slightly shrinking the box (Fig.~\ref{fig:main_damping_wp}(f)), shifting each wall by $\Delta L \sim 2\,\upmu$m over $t_s = 5$ ms: $L(t>0) = L(t=-t_s) -2\Delta L$.
+The mechanism induces two counter-propagating wave packets, whose density perturbation is $\sim20\%$ of the linear density $n_{1\mathrm{d}} = 78\,(8)$ $\upmu$m$^{-1}$.
+This protocol is used for the experiment shown in Fig.~\ref{fig:wp_wave_breaking}(a), with the corresponding mode dynamics displayed in Fig.~\ref{fig:main_damping_wp}(c).

-To achieve perturbation amplitudes larger than $20\%$, we employ a third experimental scheme.
-The first two approaches were limited by the generation of higher-order momentum excitations: in the former, ramping the potential to substantially higher or lower values, and in the latter, significantly increasing the edge shift, both led to rapid dispersion of the wave packet.
-In the new scheme, the system is initially prepared in a box potential feauturing a small central dimple, followed by a sudden quench to a flat box potential.
-After the quench, the dimple splits into two wave packets that propagate symmetrically from the center toward the edges of the system with opposite velocities.
-Varying the initial dimple size allows precise control over the resulting perturbation amplitude.
-A typical experiment is shown in Fig.~\ref{fig:Density_carpets}(c).
-Each wave packet has a width $w_L = w_R \sim 3 \,\mu m$ and travels at speed $v_L = v_R = 1.8\, \mu m/ms$; Four milliseconds after the quench, their amplitude is $\delta n_L(t=4) = \delta n_R(t=4) = 27\,\mu m^{-1}$, corresponding to $39\%$ of the linear density $n_{1D} = 68$ $\mu m^{-1}$.
+To achieve large perturbation amplitudes, up to $40\%$, we employ a third protocol based on a quench from a box potential with a central dimple to a flat box (Fig.~\ref{fig:main_damping_wp}(g)).
+In the previous approach, increasing the edge displacement leads to strong excitation of higher-momentum components and rapid dispersion, preventing access to this regime.
+In contrast, the dimple quench generates two wave packets that propagate symmetrically from the center toward the edges with opposite velocities, while maintaining a well-defined structure.
+By varying the initial dimple size, we achieve precise control over the perturbation amplitude.
+A typical experiment is shown in Fig.~\ref{fig:Density_carpets}(c): Each wave packet has an amplitude corresponding to $39\%$ of the linear density $n_{1\mathrm{d}} = 68\,(7)$ $\upmu$m$^{-1}$ (Fig.~\ref{fig_SM:wp_dimple_scheme}).